Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

 Up Top Acres reimagines underutilized green space, sporting a colorful rooftop garden, monthly happy hours, comedy shows, workout classes, and an epic view of Washington DC.
 Check out the Up Top Acres website for an updated events calendar.

-NOTE For DC residents: Up Top Acres has a 9 week Capital Riverfront Farm Membership/CSA featuring 6-7 items from the rooftop garden.
+NOTE: For DC residents, Up Top Acres has a 9-week Capital Riverfront Farm Membership/CSA featuring 6-7 items from the rooftop garden.

 Capital Turnaround